The Insurance and Reinsurance Law Review: Chile

-Regarding appeal stages, in Chile there is only one appeal stage, and the second instance tribunal is allowed to review both factual and legal issues.
-Having said this, in Chile it is possible to challenge the decision of a second instance tribunal through exceptional remedies such as cassation (these remedies are heard by the Supreme Court).
+Regarding appeal stages, in Chile there is only one appeal stage and this second instance tribunal is allowed to review both factual and legal issues.
+Having said this, exceptional remedies are available in Chile and it is possible to challenge the decision of a second instance tribunal through, for example, cassation (which would be heard by the Supreme Court).

 There are no discovery obligations in Chile, but the parties are free to submit evidence based on documents, witnesses, parties' confessions, inspections ordered by the court, expert reports and presumptions.

-In respect of insurance and reinsurance disputes, under the New Insurance Law, ordinary and arbitration courts are entitled to the following specific faculties relating to evidence issues:
+In respect of insurance and reinsurance disputes, under the New Insurance Law, ordinary courts and arbitration courts are entitled to take the following specific measures in relation to evidence issues:

-- at the request of a party, to accept additional means of proof to those pointed out above;
+- at the request of a party, to accept means of proof in addition to those pointed out above;

-- to decree evidentiary measures ex officio at any stage of the trial;
+- to declare evidentiary measures ex officio at any stage in the trial;

 - to request recognition of documents and deal with objections; and